prisma/prisma-examples/optimize/optimize-full-table-scan/README.md

    });
    ```

-4. Click the **Start new recording** button to begin a new recording and check for any performance improvements.
+5. Click the **Start new recording** button to begin a new recording and check for any performance improvements.
-5. In the project terminal, run the project with:
+6. In the project terminal, run the project with:
    ```bash
    npm run dev
    ```
-6. After the script completes, click the **Stop recording** button.
+7. After the script completes, click the **Stop recording** button.
-7. Rename the recording to _Optimized queries_ by clicking the recording chip in the top left corner and typing "Optimized queries."
+8. Rename the recording to _Optimized queries_ by clicking the recording chip in the top left corner and typing "Optimized queries."

 You can now compare performance improvements by navigating to the "Optimized queries" and "Unoptimized queries" recording tabs and observing the query latency differences.

 ---

-## Next Steps
+## Next steps

 - Check out the [Optimize docs](https://pris.ly/d/optimize).
 - Share your feedback on the [Prisma Discord](https://pris.ly/discord/).